U.S. will add 500 troops at Mexico border during coronavirus pandemic: officials

 The rapid removals also apply to unaccompanied minors from Central America with exceptions on a case-by-case, U.S. Customs and Border Protection said on Monday.
 The minors previously had been transferred into the custody of the Department of Health and Human Services in accordance with a federal law to protect victims of human trafficking.

-Guatemalan authorities said on Monday that a group of migrants deported from the United States were being held in a temporary shelter at the country’s main airport after three children aboard the flight developed fevers, a key COVID-19 symptom.[nL1N2BO08W]

-Reporting by Ted Hesson; Idrees Ali and Jonathan Landay in Washington; Editing by David Gregorio
+Reporting by Ted Hesson; Idrees Ali and Jonathan Landay in Washington; Editing by David Gregorio and Lisa Shumaker